What do you want to do ?

 You cannot observe compulsory conferences or mediations unless you are a party in the case.

 When a hearing is to be held in person, it is usually not possible to attend remotely.
-Likewise, you cannot physically go to VCAT to attend a phone or videoconference hearing.
+Likewise, you cannot physically go to one of our venues to attend a hearing by phone or videoconference.

 Restrictions on reporting about hearings

-VCAT hearings are generally open to the public, including media, unless VCAT makes a closed court order under the Open Courts Act 2013 closing all or part of the proceeding.
+VCAT hearings are generally open to the public, including media, unless we make a closed court order under the Open Courts Act 2013 closing all or part of the proceeding.

 Media representatives who want to attend, view or listen to a hearing should email media@courts.vic.gov.au to: